 This is a short review of the book “Philosophy of Technology” by V. Dusek and its main themes and ideas.
-Included in the end are some excerpts from the book.
+I’ve selected some interesting ideas to talk about, and included some excerpts from the book in the end.

 So, how can Thor, Odin, and the rest have been results of pillaging, rape, and raids?
 This post has some comments on Vikings (the series), culture, creativity, audiences, and cultural resources…